draggor/node-ircbot/README.md

 admin
 -----

 This plugin provides an interface for dealing with the bot via irc.
-It provides two main commands currently: !load and !unload.
+It provides two main commands currently: `!load` and `!unload`.
 Both take a plugin name, and then a combination of allow/deny parameters for channels/nicks.

 If you wanted to run the dice plugin on #chan1 and #chan2, and not reply to PMs, do: